MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/okr.md

 ---
-title: Measure business outcomes using objectives and key results
+title: Measure business outcomes by using objectives and key results
 description: Use the Cloud Adoption Framework to measure business outcomes using objectives and key results (OKRs).
 author: wayneme75
 ms.author: brblanch